Klump3n/platt-backend/README.md

 ## Requirements ##

-This program relies on the CherryPy web server and the WebSocket4py packages (`conda install cherrypy ws4py`).
+This program uses Python3 (3.6 and 3.7 at the time of writing) and relies on the CherryPy web server and the WebSocket4py packages.
+An easy way to fulfill these requirements is to use the anaconda distribution for python.
+Installing of the required packages is then done via `conda install cherrypy ws4py`.

-To obtain data to be displayed it relies on a running running [platt-ceph-gateway](https://github.com/Klump3n/platt-ceph-gateway).
+To obtain data to be displayed it relies on a running [platt-ceph-gateway](https://github.com/Klump3n/platt-ceph-gateway).
 This in turn requires a properly set up Ceph storage.

 To build the documentation you will also need `sphinx` and `sphinx-js`.
 The latter is not available via conda but must be pulled via pip, `pip install sphinx-js`. `sphinx` will be pulled as a dependency.
+The `sphinx` documentation is rather incomplete.

+## Terminology ##

+Scenes

+Datasets

+Fields

+Timestep

 ## Running ##